ktuosto/Bone-Tissue-Mapping-Python-R-Codes/README.md

 This project is broken into two sections: Python and R.

-The Python code section has three types of codes:
+The Python code section has four types of codes:

 1) Code to count the specific color of pixels in an image that matches the color key (see Fig. 3).
 2) Code to convert and create new variables (i.e., percent area variables) for one map value and batch-process multiple data frames.
 3) Code to batch-process images and convert and create new variables at once.
+4) Predictive Analysis

-The R code is broken up into five sections:
+The R code is broken up into four sections:

 1) Descriptive Statistics
 2) Exploratory Data Analysis
 3) Statistical Testing Analysis - ANOVA and Linear Regression
 4) Multivariate Analysis - Principal Component Analysis (PCA)
-5) Predictive Analysis

 # Project Background